cstabnick/sqlalchemy-python-docker/README.md

-self installing and running postgres and a python script with sqlalchemy
+runs postgres and a python script with sqlalchemy as docker containers

 requires `docker`